DaBao-Lee/V2RayN-NodeShare/README.md

 **Recommended for:**
 - 💬 Chatbots & AI tools: **ChatGPT**, **Copilot**, **Gemini**, **Grok**, and more
 - ⚙️ Enhancing AI workflows and development environments

 ---

+> ⚠️ **Note:** Some content may overlap between the Standard and AI-Optimized node lists.
+> 🧠 For the best experience across both media and AI platforms, we recommend starting with the **AI+ subscription**.

+---